Associate of General Studies Degree

 - Science, Mathematics, and Computer Science

-- General Education requirements will be waived for students who enroll at CGCC with an AA, AAS, AGS, AS, BA, BS degree or higher from a regionally accredited United States institution.
-Program-specific General Education requirements for AGS degrees will not be waived.
+General Education requirements will be waived for students who enroll at CGCC with an AA, AAS, AGS, AS, BA, BS, or higher degree, from a regionally-accredited United States institution.

 Elective Credit Requirements

-- Maximum of six (6) credits of 1-credit MSD workshops may apply.
+- Maximum of six credits of one-credit MSD workshops may apply.